Human Composting Is Now a Thing

 Say hello, then, to human composting.

-In April, the world's first large-scale human composting facility opened south of Seattle after the Washington Legislature made their state the nation's first to legalize the process.
-Then on May 10, Colorado Gov. Jared Polis signed into law a bill that was passed April 28 by that state's legislature to follow Washington's lead.
+In April 2021, the world's first large-scale human composting facility opened south of Seattle after the Washington Legislature made their state the nation's first to legalize the process.
+Then on May 10, 2021, Colorado Gov. Jared Polis signed into law a bill that was passed April 28 by that state's legislature to follow Washington's lead.
+The practice is now also legal in Oregon and will be legal in Vermont in 2023.

 There's nothing new about composting, of course.
 Humans have been creating and using compost, the mulch that results when you pile together organic matter like food scraps and leaves, to fertilize plants and enrich the soil for thousands of years.
 These days, many people maintain backyard compost heaps for that purpose.